 b.
-Ready Room UNSAT (RRU)
+Ready Room UNSAT (RRU).
+An RRU is defined as either of the following:

-(1) An initial RRU on any syllabus event(s) will result in an IPC.
-Document the RRU on a pink ATF for that event.
-The event will be marked as incomplete with an Unable (U/2) grade for General Knowledge/Procedures and/or Emergency Procedures.
-On remediation of UNSAT performance, the event will be flown to completion, and the Unable grade will be incorporated into the overall grading solution.
+(1) An SNFO is inadequately prepared for the scheduled event.
+The RRU shall be documented on a pink version of the event's ATF.
+The event will be marked as incomplete with a U/2 grade in the maneuver column(s) that triggered the RRU.
+Upon completion of the progress check, the event shall be flown to completion and general knowledge and emergency procedures shall be incorporated into the overall grading solution.